 New Platform Features

 Your feedback is valuable in enhancing our ecosystem.
-Here are the new features we’ve launched this quarter:
+This quarter, we’ve launched:

 New and Updated Micro-credentials